layerai-archive/dbt-layer/README.md

 ### Prediction

-You can use any Layer ML model to make predictions with your dbt models.
+You can run predictions using any Layer ML model with your dbt models.
+Layer dbt Adapter helps you score your data within your dbt DAG with SQL.

 _Syntax:_
 ```